 Just as MIT Sloan eschews the M7 convention throughout its MBA application process (requiring a cover letter and org chart in lieu of traditional written essays), its MIT Sloan video component is unlike the others.

 Instead of seeing how you’ll field a series of randomly selected questions, MIT Sloan wants a one-take video statement in which you “introduce yourself to your future classmates.”
-And you get just 60 seconds to deliver a response that’s coherent, memorable and meaningful.
+And the kicker is that you get just 60 seconds to deliver a response that’s meaningful, memorable, and coherent.

 A growing number of business schools have introduced a video component of the MBA application in recent years, including INSEAD, Kellogg, Yale, Rotman, and MIT Sloan.
 In addition to seeing you in action, the video component allows MBA admissions to assess your confidence, presentation style, language skills, and ability to think on your feet.
 My Fortuna Admissions colleagues have offered great advice on acing the MBA video essay, including tips on set-up, presentation, and fielding sample questions.
 Each of those great insights are still valuable and applicable to MIT Sloan.

 One of my clients delivered a 60-second MIT Sloan video statement that knocked it out of the park.

 The secret to his success was to focus on just one story from his life, which revealed a distinctive aspect of his personality.
 Frankly, it was an anecdote that might easily be overlooked, if it weren’t for the artful way he used his story to illuminate the personal values and attributes that made him a great fit for the MIT Sloan MBA program.